395t/coding-assignment-week-3-nln-2/README.md

 ### Analysis

 It appears that the accuracy and loss begin to converge around the 5th epoch across all batch sizes and activation functions.
 For learning rates smaller than 1e-1, the point of convergence goes back to later epochs, where it appears to be closer to the 10th epoch.
 For all batch sizes, no one activation function consistently performed better than the rest; however, they all performed exceptionally well with a batch size of 128, where accuracy was close to 60%.
 With learning rates of 1e-3 and 1e-4, GELU and Mish struggled to learn, leading me to give a recommendation to use ELU in such cases.
 Across several other cases as well, ELU outperformed the other two activation functions by 1-2%, leading me to stay with this recommendation.
 In general, across all experiments, the accuracy fell in the range of 50%-60%, where a random guess with 10 classes that are equally represented would be successful 10% of the time.
+Inference time was about the same across all experiments, and training time varied between 5 to 10 minutes.
+However, differences in training time may also be due to issues with the computer the models were tranined on.

 ## STL10